amirzri376/financial_llm_app/README.md

 Given a financial question like:

-- “What was the total revenue for Crayon in 2023?”
+- “What was the total revenue for (company) X in 2023?”
-- “Who was on the board of Crayon in 2021?”
+- “Who was on the board of (company) X in 2021?”
-- “What did the CEO of Crayon do before joining the company?”
+- “What did the CEO of (company) X do before joining the company?”

 The app: